IATF 16949: Contents of the specification

+Scope :-The scope of IATF 16949 is fundamentally anchored in the automotive supply chain and acts as a specialized extension of ISO 9001:2015, meaning it cannot be implemented as a standalone standard.
+It specifically applies to organizations that manufacture customer-specified production parts, service parts, and accessory parts for the automotive industry, covering vehicles such as passenger cars, light commercial vehicles, heavy trucks, buses, and motorcycles.
+The standard is strictly site-specific, which means certification is granted only to locations where value-added manufacturing processes like assembly, heat treatment, welding, or painting actually take place.
+While remote support functions such as corporate headquarters or design centers are audited as part of the system, they cannot achieve certification independently of a manufacturing site.
+A critical aspect of the scope is that it encompasses the entire product lifecycle from the perspective of risk and safety, requiring the integration of core tools like APQP, PPAP, FMEA, MSA, and SPC to ensure process stability and capability.
+Within this framework, an organization is permitted to exclude requirements related to product design and development if they are not responsible for the part's specifications, but they are never allowed to exclude manufacturing process design, as the control over how a part is produced is central to the standard's integrity.
+Ultimately, the scope ensures that every certified site adheres to stringent quality and safety regulations while meeting specific customer requirements, fostering a culture of continuous improvement and defect prevention throughout the global automotive industry.

 The process-oriented approach to business processes that is addressed in the ISO 9001:2015 is the base of the standard.
 It looks at the business processes in a process environment in which there are interactions and interfaces that need to be recognized, mapped and controlled by the quality management system.
 Additionally the gateways to the exterior (to sub-suppliers, customers and to remote locations) are defined.
 The Standard distinguishes between customer-oriented processes, supporting processes and management processes.
 This process-oriented approach is intended to improve the overview of the whole process.
 This is not an isolated process, but a combination of all interacting business processes which affect the quality performance of a firm.

 A key requirement of IATF 16949:2016 is the fulfillment of customer-specific requirements, set up by the automotive manufacturer in addition to the quality management system of their suppliers.
 This may have decisively contributed to the worldwide recognition of the IATF standard by many manufacturers.